muzkkir/CTFFriday_2020_July_W1/README.md

 <kbd>![alt text](images/04.png)</kbd>

-Firstly, I have download all images and try to use the Staghide tool to extract data.
+Firstly, I have download all images and try to use the Steghide tool to extract data.

 <kbd>![alt text](images/2.png)</kbd>